 Static site hosting with S3 and Cloudflare shows how to set up an S3 bucket with Cloudflare in front as a CDN that serves the content with HTTPS.
 You should be able to accomplish roughly the same situation with Amazon Cloudfront, but as a Cloudflare user I like their service for these static site configurations.

 Google Cloud provides a tutorial on how to use them to host your static site.
-Note that you cannot currently use HTTPS on Google Storage servers, which is a huge downside.
+Note that you cannot currently use HTTPS on Google Storage servers, which is a major downside.

 Deploying a Static Blog with Continuous Integration uses a Hugo (a Golang-based static site generator) generated site as an example but the instructions can easily be used to deploy a Python-based static site generator output as well.